TV Pop Diaries

 The Blackpool Show was ITV's summer replacement for a seemingly ailing London Palladium Show, while conveniently doubling up as a replacement for ABC's Blackpool Night Out which had finished the previous year.
 Broadcast live from the ABC Theatre in Blackpool, eight shows were planned, with Tony Hancock presenting the first seven, and a Bruce Forsyth special occupying the final spot, with Hancock expected to make a guest appearance.
 Despite the potential for problems by hiring such a volatile star Philip Jones, ABC's head of light entertainment exclaimed "We regard Tony as a terrific TV scoop" and to back his belief Hancock was given £1200 per show.

-Hancock (he disliked the word 'compere') was hired to stand in front of the curtain and provide links between each act with gags, sketches, and the occasional song, for which he had been taking vocal coaching.
+Hancock (he disliked the word 'compere') was hired to stand in front of the curtain and provide links between each act with gags, sketches, and the occasional song, for which he had been taking vocal coaching, but sounded out of breath.

 By this time the public was getting used to seeing Hancock again.
 As well as the